Peng-Yujie/MyCodingNotes/React/Notes/React.md

 - React writes to the DOM: insert, update, or remove DOM nodes
 - committing is synchronous (but rendering is asynchronous)
-- after the commit phase, the WIP fiber tree becomes the current fiber tree
+- after the commit phase, the **WIP fiber tree** becomes the current fiber tree
 - **Browser Paint**: update the screen

+### How does Diffing work?

+1. Same position, different element:
+   - Update the DOM node
+   - Update the fiber
+2. Same element, same position:
+   - Element will be kept, including state
+   - New props/attributes will be applied

+## Events

+### Events in React VS JavaScript

+- Attributes for event handlers are written in camelCase(`onClick` instead of `onclick`)
+- Default behavior can not be prevented with `return false`
+  - Use `event.preventDefault()`
+- Attach `Capture` if you need to handle during capture phase
+  - `onClickCapture`